 1 So, you know, it's very valuable to me that they're in 2 the room, because they hear the whole conversation.
-3 It's valuable to the patient because they've got an immediate person to contact, and frequently the way I 4 5 deliver the care is that the patient actually uses the CNS as their first point of contact.
-So if they make a 6 7 decision for treatment, perhaps for prostate cancer, they phone the CNS and they say "This is the route I 8 want to go", the CNS keeps me informed and we make sure 9 the referral happens.
-10
+3 It's valuable to the patient because they've got an 4 immediate person to contact, and frequently the way I 5 deliver the care is that the patient actually uses the 6 CNS as their first point of contact.
+So if they make a 7 decision for treatment, perhaps for prostate cancer, 8 they phone the CNS and they say "This is the route I 9 want to go", the CNS keeps me informed and we make sure 10 the referral happens.
+11 77 0 During that paried when the recourse washing as good as

-11 77 Q. During that period when the resource wasn't as good as 12 it was now, and therefore you didn't always have the 13 opportunity to have the nurse attend the consultation 14 with you, and it was maybe a bit disjointed, the 15 connection with the patient and the nurse happened 16 afterwards, or maybe it happened after a phone call, 17 was that something you felt in terms of your style of 18 working you needed to push on the patient, or was that, 19 if you like, an easy sell?
+11 During that period when the resource wasn't as good as Q. 12 it was now, and therefore you didn't always have the 13 opportunity to have the nurse attend the consultation 14 with you, and it was maybe a bit disjointed, the connection with the patient and the nurse happened 15 16 afterwards, or maybe it happened after a phone call, was that something you felt in terms of your style of 17 18 working you needed to push on the patient, or was that, 19 if you like, an easy sell?